ramonamela/guidance/README.md

 ## License <a name="license"></a>

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSC Dual License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments <a name="acknowledgments"></a>

-* Hat tip to anyone whose code was used
-* Inspiration
+* First acknowledgment
-* etc
+* Segond acknowledgment